ssemma/game_catalog_webapp/README.md

 # Game Catalog Web App
 This is a web application that has a list of games that sorted by themes.
-It also use third-party authentication and authorization service (Google Account) to login.
+It also uses third-party authentication and authorization service (Google Account) to login.
 User in this app will only allow to edit, delete, create their own theme or their own games.